 NOTRE-DAME-DE-GRÂCE — Sherbrooke Street West is home to a stylish new spot: Café Entre-Deux, which opened earlier this month.
-Tastet reports that designer Guillaume Lavallée is the mind behind the café’s sleek, but cozy interior, an amalgam of chevron wood flooring, dark green marble counters and tabletops, and some lightly hued wooden seating.
-Food-wise, the offering is sandwich-centric with a nordic option, featuring shrimps and marinated celery; a grilled halloumi one dressed with an onion purée and tahini vinaigrette; and one called “Cold-Cut” with a stacking of Polish ham, salami, Swiss cheese and other sandwich standbys.
+Tastet reports that designer Guillaume Lavallée is the mind behind the café’s sleek but cozy interior, an amalgam of chevron wood flooring, dark green marble counters and tabletops, and some lightly hued wooden seating.
+Food-wise, the offering is sandwich-centric with a nordic option, featuring shrimps and marinated celery; a grilled halloumi one dressed with an onion purée and tahini vinaigrette; and one called “Cold-Cut” with a stack of Polish ham, salami, Swiss cheese and other sandwich standbys.
 Helmed by Marc Flynn, Félix Poirier, and Alex Quintin, the new NDG café plans to double as an evening wine bar once it secures its alcohol license and coronavirus restrictions ease.

 Entre-Deux is open Wednesday to Sunday, from 7:30 a.m. to 6 p.m., at 5930 Sherbrooke Street West, Suite 102.

-DOWNTOWN — Starting May 21, guests staying at Ritz-Carlton hotel will be able to order from an in-room dining menu devised in collaboration with David McMillan, chef-owner of iconic Montreal establishments Joe Beef, Liverpool House, and others.
+DOWNTOWN — Starting May 21, guests staying at the Ritz-Carlton hotel will be able to order from an in-room dining menu devised in collaboration with David McMillan, chef-owner of iconic Montreal establishments Joe Beef, Liverpool House, and others.
 Ritz-Carlton shared the news on its Instagram account this morning (May 19), saying that McMillan partnered with the hotel’s executive chef, Johnny Porte, to deliver “his ultimate classics in the comfort of your room or while you lounge by the pool.”
 For mains, the menu features Cornish chicken with matzo gnocchis, Quebec lobster with spring veggies, or a crab cake with greens — all served with green beans and roasted almonds to share for two.
 Also listed are baked clams with pancetta, and a black pudding pâté en croûte, both as appetizers; and a 10-inch éclair for dessert.

 The Ritz-Carlton is located at 1228 Sherbrooke Street West.